cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 ![](add_domains.png)

-After these steps your app should be set up to handle the Universal Link.
+After these steps your app should have the necessary entitlements to handle the Universal Link.
+The next thing to do is handle it!

 You may also need to add the entitlements for you app on [developer.apple.com](developer.apple.com).
 See [this](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios/) for more detail